 An Interesting History of Change

 The history of cremation in the Catholic Church is interesting, and, at first glance, contradictory.
-Cremation is allowed in the Catholic Church.
-But that legality is relatively recent – and it is certainly conditional.
+Contrary to popular belief, cremation is allowed in the Catholic religion - but that legality is relatively recent – and it is certainly conditional.

 “The Church earnestly recommends the pious custom of burial be retained; but it does not forbid cremation, unless this is chosen for reasons which are contrary to Christian teaching,” says the latest Catechism update on the subject (in 1983).
 To be sure, this rule is a stark contrast to previous church laws that strictly prohibited cremation for centuries.
 But, as Father Pete Polando, pastor of St. Matthias Parrish in Youngstown, Ohio is quoted as saying on Catholic Culture website, “the Church has never been against cremation as such, but discouraged it because of the reasons people used to justify it.”

-The Catholic Church’s former opposition to cremation has its roots in Christianity’s early battles with those of other faiths.
+The Catholic Church’s former opposition has its roots in cremation history - specifically, it's part in Christianity’s early battles with those of other faiths.
 Historians tell us that “pagans” and other non-Christians would sometimes attack Christianity’s belief in The Resurrection by gleefully tossing Christian bodies into flames and happily tossing the resulting ashes to the wind.
 This, of course, horrified Christians because it diminishing their hope and belief that the bodies would be resurrected intact.

 In response to the attacks, early Christian leaders quickly outlawed cremation, and that tradition remained for centuries despite ever-softening attitudes toward cremation.
 As Christianity’s opponents gradually stopped using cremation to attack and ridicule the idea of The Resurrection, most Christian leaders came to object to cremation less and less.
 Eventually, scholars in the Catholic Church began professing that cremation has no effect on the potential for resurrection (because Resurrection is a spiritual, not a physical, process, they argued) and those arguments, slowly, took root.
 Finally, the formal ban on cremation among Catholics ended in 1963.